Alexander2306-tech/Weather-web-app/README.md

 Hey there! 👋
 This is a simple and clean weather app built with **Python (Flask)**.
 It lets you search for any city and instantly shows you the current weather conditions — powered by a public weather API.

-Whether you're planning your day or just curious about the weather in Tokyo 🌏 or Lagos 🌞, this little app has you covered.
+Whether you're planning your day or just curious about the weather in Tokyo 🌏 or Lagos 🌞, this little app has you covered have a great day.

 ---